Engagement, User Satisfaction, and the Amplification of Divisive Content on Social Media: Introduction

-To do so, we conducted a randomized controlled experiment measuring the impacts of Twitter's\footnote{Twitter rebranded to ``X'' in July 2023.
-Our study took place before the rebranding, so we refer to the platform as ``Twitter''.} engagement-based ranking algorithm.
-Our study was pre-registered, required no collaboration with the platform, and our data and code are available to the research community at \url{http://github.com/smilli/twitter}.
-Over two weeks in February 2023, we recruited a group of Twitter users (N=806) and collected the first ten tweets that the personalized algorithm would have shown them and the first ten tweets they would have seen under a reverse-chronological baseline.
-Using a within-subjects design, we showed users the tweets from both rankings in a randomized order and surveyed them about each one, allowing us to measure the causal impact of the engagement-based ranking on readers' perceptions, relative to the reverse-chronological baseline.
+We executed a pre-registered algorithmic audit of Twitter\footnote{Twitter rebranded to ``X'' in July 2023.
+Our study took place before the rebranding, so we refer to the platform as ``Twitter''.} that was designed to differentiate deliberate human choices from algorithmic exploitation of biases.
+Over two weeks in February 2023, we recruited a group of Twitter users (N=806) and collected (1) the first ten tweets the \emph{engagement-based} personalized ranking algorithm would have shown them, and (2) the ten most recent tweets they would have seen from accounts that they follow, i.e., a \emph{reverse-chronological} baseline.\footnote{On Twitter, users can opt out of the engagement-based timeline and use the reverse-chronological baseline instead, making it an especially relevant baseline to test against}.
+By comparing to the reverse-chronological baseline, we are able to understand the effects of the engagement-based timeline, beyond users' own deliberate decisions of who to follow.

-To investigate the role of the engagement-based algorithm in shaping discourse and attitudes, we studied its effect on six key outcomes (\textbf{Outcomes 1-6} in \Cref{tab:outcomes}) related to the curation of emotional and political content and the emotions and political perceptions of readers.
-In particular, we measured how the algorithm affected the emotions, partisanship, and out-group animosity expressed in the content shown, as well as the emotions experienced by the reader, and the reader's perception of their political in-group and out-group.
-Throughout our paper, we refer to these six outcomes as ``sociopolitical outcomes''.
-As summarized in \Cref{tab:outcomes}, there is little experimental evidence for many of these outcomes.
-Thus, our first line of inquiry can be summarized by the following research question: \begin{enumerate}[label=\textbf{Question \arabic*.},leftmargin=*] \item How does the engagement-based ranking algorithm impact the sociopolitical outcomes under consideration (\textbf{Outcomes 1-6})? \end{enumerate}

-Our second research question asked whether Twitter's ranking algorithm, which optimizes primarily for engagement (users' revealed preferences) also aligns with users' explicitly stated preferences.
-Many hypothesize that an engagement-centric approach may inadvertently promote polarizing content by focusing on users' immediate reactions rather than their reflective evaluations of the content~\cite{ekstrand2016behaviorism,stray2022building,strayalgorithmic,kleinberg2022challenge}.
-Therefore, if this engagement-focused characteristic is a key factor in the amplification of divisiveness, it would be reasonable to expect that the algorithm might underperform in aligning with users' stated preferences.
-However, we found almost no prior studies that provided evidence for how well ranking algorithms satisfied users' stated preferences\footnote{Jia et al. (2023) \cite{jia2023embedding} was an exception.
-However, they did not evaluate a real-world recommender system's impact on user satisfaction, like the Twitter or Facebook algorithm, but rather their own custom \emph{non-personalized} ranking of Facebook posts based on public reaction counts.} (\Cref{tab:outcomes}), relative to simple baselines like a chronological or random feed.